China stocks fall as Country Garden drags property developers lower

 PHOTO

-China stocks fell on Wednesday, dragged by property developers as Country Garden missed a coupon payment amid some profit-taking after no policy surprise from the annual parliament meeting, while Hong Kong shares tracked global peers higher.
+China stocks closed down on Wednesday, dragged by property developers as Country Garden missed a coupon payment, while some investors booked profit after they saw no policy surprise from the annual parliament meeting.

-** China's Shanghai Composite Index lost 0.6%, while the blue-chip CSI300 Index slipped 0.3% by the midday break.
+** China's Shanghai Composite Index lost 0.7%, while the blue-chip CSI300 Index slipped 0.4% at market close.

-** Hong Kong's benchmark Hang Seng added 0.3%, and the Hang Seng China Enterprises Index was flat.
+** Hong Kong's benchmark Hang Seng Index edged down 0.1% and the Hang Seng China Enterprises Index lost 0.3%.

-** The broader Asian shares market notched seven-month highs, tracking record peaks on Wall Street overnight, as investors mostly shrugged off slightly hotter-than-expected U.S. inflation, betting that it would not derail interest rate cuts expected by the middle of the year.

 ** Chinese Premier Li Qiang announced an ambitious 2024 economic growth target of around 5%, while analysts say much more stimulus may be needed to hit this year's target.